 I wont and don’t accept any responsibility for what I am about to say?!
 I have parked on the prom at night with no problems, car tight to the wall.

 The police patrol the prom it would seem on a quite regular basis, several times they have been down whilst I have been fishing and they have not batted an eye lid.
 Keep your car close the wall, don’t be driving silly and you should be fine, maybe.
 I have done it at night and will continue until I am told differently.
+I have not heard of anyone else having issues including during high attendance club matches.
+Daytime its maybe a little more risky as there are plenty of people around.

-Species wise it is pretty much the same as a little further up towards the mouth of the Mersey at Perch Rock, all the same species available.
+Species wise it is pretty much the same as a little further up towards the mouth of the Mersey at Perch Rock, all the same species are available.

 The main difference is you can fish it at both high and low water, Perch Rock being a low water mark only.
 It makes for quite comfortable fishing, at high water it is pretty much snag free.
+At low tide just be mindful of the tide coming in behind you, especially near the Ferry pub section.
+A good cast at low can put you into deep water and lets you fish on top of mussel beds.
+A prime location that will attract feeding fish.
+It can be a bit muddy in sections so decent footwear is needed.

 I normally find plenty of flatties and whiting whilst fishing high water here and have had a few decent cod in winter all to black lug, bigger baits can tempt some decent fish (squid, mackerel, peeler crab).
 Low water during spring and summer ads Smooth Hounds and Thornback Rays to the mix.

-As I said nice easy venue to fish, no toilets close apart from in the Ferry Pub by unless anyone knows any different, you can park in front of the pub for free (directions below) Toilets for customers only.
+As I said nice easy venue to fish, no toilets close by apart from in the Ferry Pub unless anyone knows any different.
+You can park in front of the pub for free (directions below) Toilets for customers only.

 The below links will start up your phones SatNav and take you straight there.